March 11, 2015

-The trick is to train your cat to scratch what you want
+The trick is to teach your cat what she can scratch - and what is off limits

 Scratching is a normal, instinctive behavior, one that you don't want to discourage completely.
 Instead, the goal is to get your cat to scratch acceptable objects, like a scratching post, instead of the furniture, carpet or curtains.

 Step 1: Watch and learn

 What do cats scratch?
-Most cats are attracted to anything with a nubby, course, or textured surface, something they can really sink their claws into.
+Most cats are attracted to anything with a nubby, coarse or textured surface, or something they can really sink their claws into.

 How do they scratch?
-Some cats like to stand up against a vertical surface; others get horizontal and stick their butts up in the air for a good stretch.
-Some cats enjoy both angles.
+Some cats like to stand up against a vertical surface; others get horizontal and stick their butts in the air for a good stretch.

 Step 2: Don't scratch here